With his White Sox future uncertain, Lucas Giolito living in the present

 This and that

-Eloy Jimenez appeared to be at less than 100% because of a leg issue but Grifol said it wouldn’t prevent him from playing right field this weekend.
+† Eloy Jimenez appeared to be at less than 100% because of a leg issue, but manager Pedro Grifol said it wouldn’t prevent him from playing right field this weekend.
 At designated hitter Wednesday, Jimenez extended his hitting streak to 12 games.

-*Guaranteed Rate hosted a naturalization ceremony for the first time, swearing in 24 people from 17 different countries.
+† Guaranteed Rate Field hosted a naturalization ceremony for the first time, swearing in 24 people from 17 countries.